-In the last two years Google Classroom has definitely transformed my teaching practices.
+In the last three years Google Classroom has definitely transformed my teaching practices.
 It is such a simple system to use.
 At first I used it in obvious ways, create a Google Doc, type directions in that Doc and post it as a class assignment.
 But as time went on I began to see it as a store-house of writing workshop tools and resources!
 My hope is that this article inspires you to try out new ways of using Google Classroom in order to enhance your writing workshop instruction…

-1. Use Topics to Organize Your Units
+1. Use Topics to Organize Units

 It is super easy to add topics in Google Classroom.
 Every time you create a new assignment make sure to label it as a topic.
 Scroll to the infographic at the bottom of the article to see the topics I’ve added to my 8th grade Google Classroom.